Argent77/A7-Achievements/README.md

 This mod detects unlocked achievements and makes them available as regular journal entries for anyone playing the game without the need to use the Steam client.

-The mod support all available Enhanced Edition games patched to version 2.0 or later, which includes BG:EE with or without SoD, BG2:EE, EET, IWD:EE and PST:EE.
+The mod support all available Enhanced Edition games patched to version 2.0 or later, which includes BG:EE (with or without SoD), BG2:EE, EET, IWD:EE and PST:EE.

 ## Components